Quantifying the Vulnerabilities of the Online Public Square to Adversarial Manipulation Tactics: Discussion

+Recent models show that caps on the depth and/or breadth of diffusion networks can decrease the ratio of distorted messages received by social media users~\cite{Jackson2022_depth_breadth_caps}.
+While these models assume that distortions occur randomly, \SimSoM{} demonstrates how adversarial actors can exploit vulnerabilities by flooding our news feeds, thereby crowding out quality information.
+A countermeasure would be to challenge accounts that post at very high rates to prove that they are human.
+Users could also be warned when they follow accounts that post low-quality content and/or when friend accounts are suspended or take suspicious actions, such as changing names/handles~\cite{Pacheco2021Coordinated} or posting and deleting large volumes of content~\cite{Torres2022deletions}.

+Our findings suggest that a winning tactic for malicious accounts is to target all social media users, and not only the most influential, if their goal is to spread harm widely across the network.
+Literacy programs may provide some protection against disinformation.
+This is also suggested by a binary agreement model that assumes each agent may be committed to truth or disinformation~\cite{butts2023mathematical}.
+Social media platforms could lead by educating users about their vulnerability to manipulation and deception.
+The simplest version of this is through accuracy reminders, which can improve content quality during both posting~\cite{Katsaros_Yang_Fratamico_2022} and resharing~\cite{pennycook2020fighting}.
+Flooding reduces the effectiveness of such accuracy interventions~\cite{Fazio2020pause}.
+Our model could be extended to explore ways to combine friction and accuracy nudges by, e.g., lowering the probability that low-quality messages are reshared by agents after they are exposed to warnings.

-We have shown that social bots can be used to suppress human speech.
-Therefore, in the United States, granting bots (or any entity that controls them) unlimited free-speech rights would seem to lead to a logical contradiction~\cite{VanAlstyneCACM2019}.
-However, ironically, efforts by social media platforms to suspend abusive and deceptive bots have been criticized by some as censorship~\cite{nytimes2018bias, guardian2018censorship}; even research on social bot detection has been assailed with charges of free speech suppression~\cite{Mervis2014}.
-Following a recent California law requiring disclosure when bots are used to promote, say, political candidates~\cite{NewYorker2019botdisclosure}, questions are being raised as to whether bots should enjoy First Amendment rights~\cite{BotSpeech2019}.
-These questions are yet to be addressed by the courts and may have huge repercussions on regulations designed to protect the online marketplace of ideas~\cite{lin2019organization}.
+Given that inauthentic accounts can be used to suppress human speech, granting them (or any entity that controls them) unlimited free-speech rights would seem to lead to a logical contradiction~\cite{VanAlstyneCACM2019}.
+Yet, ironically, efforts by social media platforms to moderate abusive accounts and even research on social bot detection have been assailed by some with charges of censorship~\cite{Mervis2014}.
+These questions may have significant repercussions on regulations designed to protect the online public square~\cite{lin2019organization}.